jhotmann/tasker-phone-modes/README.md

 # Installation and Configuration
-**The easy way to install is to head to use the [Taskernet url](https://taskernet.com/shares/?user=AS35m8k7601Z2ol5UAzuT033Ll5H1yhruZrDvDITEN2l4b5o%2Fm1AF9Dpj3WrfO36Pgh2&id=Project%3AModes) for the project to install.** But if you'd like to install manually you can do the following steps:

 1. ### Import Modes.prj.xml into Tasker
-    Long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.
+    **The easy way to install is to head to the [Taskernet url](https://taskernet.com/shares/?user=AS35m8k7601Z2ol5UAzuT033Ll5H1yhruZrDvDITEN2l4b5o%2Fm1AF9Dpj3WrfO36Pgh2&id=Project%3AModes) for the project to install.** If you'd like to install the project manually, long press (or right click) and save the [Modes.prj.xml file](https://raw.githubusercontent.com/jhotmann/tasker-phone-modes/master/Modes.prj.xml) to your phone.
     Then open up Tasker, long press on a project tab at the bottom, and select Import.
 Then browse to and select the downloaded file.

 1. ### Run Setup task
     If installing from Taskernet you will be prompted to run the Setup task, otherwise select the Tasks tab for the Modes project in Tasker and open the Setup task.
 Select the play button and follow the on-screen prompts.
 It will ask you for the location you store your config files, a default context when no other primary contexts are active, and if you'd like to periodically check for updates.

-1. ### Customize config files
+1. ### Create config files
     As of version `1.2.0` there is a [Configuration Creator webpage](https://rawgit.com/jhotmann/tasker-phone-modes/master/ConfigCreator/ConfigCreator.html) that you can use to generate a json file and download to your device.
 There is also a `ConfigCreator` task that can be used to launch the configuration creator webpage so you don't need to bookmark the URL.
+You can also see the [Configuration Spec](#configuration-spec) section for manual config creation.

 1. ### Create profiles and tasks to change the current context